vividfog/nordpool-predict-fi/README.md

 <img src="data/home_assistant_sample_plot.png" alt="Predictions shown inside Home Assistant using ApexCharts" style="zoom:50%;" />

-## Model performance

-TODO

 ## Co-authors

 The original RF model was initially co-trained with [Autogen](https://github.com/microsoft/autogen).
 GPT-4 was used a lot during coding, but a real human has re-written most of the code and comments by hand, including this README.
 Originally the project was a personal Autogen + AI pair programming evaluation/trial and a hobby project written over 2 weekends.

-In addition to Random Forest, we (human and AI) also tried Linear Regression, GBM and LSTM, and a Random Forest with Linear Regression scaling.
+In addition to Random Forest, we also tried Linear Regression, GBM and LSTM, and a Random Forest with Linear Regression scaling.
 Out of these, the RF model performed the best, so that's what's used here.

 [Continue.dev](https://github.com/continuedev/continue) was the tool of choice for AI pair programming.